MicrosoftDocs/playfab-docs/playfab-docs/features/economy/tutorials/currencies.md

 Virtual currencies provide a medium of exchange for players to purchase virtual items and services from within a title.

-Each title can support multiple arbitrary virtual currencies.
-This provides flexibility for your game to implement any medium of exchange you desire (e.g. gold, gems, hearts or interstellar credits).
+Each title supports multiple virtual currencies, providing flexibility for your game to implement any medium of exchange you desire (for example, gold, gems, hearts or interstellar credits).

 After the initial setup, store and catalog items can be assigned prices corresponding to the virtual currencies.